Connections Lab @ NJIT

 Key Contributions

-Interviews, n=10; Ethnography, n=3, Diary Study, n=6.Synthesized findings into key themes and experience frameworks, identifying which moments, signals, and contexts are most meaningful for memory reconstruction.
+Synthesized findings into themes and experience frameworks identifying which moments and signals matter most for memory reconstruction

-Translated research into journey maps, modeling how experiences unfold over time.
+Translated research into journey maps modeling how experiences unfold over time

 Why this work matters…